SELECTION OF QUESTIONS AND ANSWERS

 The significant point is that the chi kung student, or even his master, needs not have to know how the body systems work, or what systems are involved, because their functions are natural.
 In the same way, irrespective of whether you know that the food you eat is proteins or carbohydrates or whatever you call it, or what types of gastric acids are involved, your body systems will still digest the food.

 The forte of chi kung is to restore yin-yang harmony.
 Once your yin-yang harmony is restored, your body systems will convert the excess mass into useful energy, giving you your ideal weight.
-You will have all these done for you if you let your systems work naturally, i.e. the way they are born to work.
+You will have all these done for you if you let your systems work naturally.
 If you, with imperfect knowledge, try to interfere with the natural working of your body systems, such as by restricting your diet or overburdening your heart with excessive physical exercise, you may distort your natural energy system and aggravate your problem.

 Hence, from the chi kung perspective, doing excessive physical exercise to burn off calories is not only wasteful, it is also detrimental to health.
 It is wasteful because instead of using the energy to produce useful work, it is burnt off unnecessarily.
 It is detrimental to health because vital organs like the heart, lungs and kidneys, which are already weak in an overweight person, are overworked in the unnecesssary burning.
 And later these organs are deprived of the energy they need to replenish themselves, as the person restricts his eating to prevent new calory intake.